yliu-hashed/Scrap-Mechanic-EDA/README.md

   - Visualize the netlist by exporting to [graphvis](https://graphviz.org) `.dot` format
   - Can be used to explore netlists visually

 Almost all tools work by operating on a JSON netlist format tailored to Scrap Mechanic logic.
 This interchanged represents the logic network without solidifying them into a blueprint.
 It is designed to be passed around different tools.
-For example, you may run `sm-eda bram` first to generate a timer memory netlist, then use `sm-eda place` to create a blueprint.
+For example, you may run `sm-eda bram` first to generate a timer memory netlist, then use `sm-eda autoplace` to create a blueprint.

 # The SM-EDA Bundle